corpusops/corpusops.bootstrap/docs/projects/docker.md

 #### <a name="ansiblehand"/>Launch ansible commands by hand
 - When we do `docker-compose up`, we can see long ``ansible`` command lines, you can copy/paste them and adapt to replay deploy parts, it will work.
-- You should in any case execute ansible from the top folder of the project from outside the VM (directly from localhost)
-- vagrant should run once for the inventory file to be available
 - Instead of copy pasting what's vagrant generate, you can also use our ansible wrappers, which are simpler: